Skip to main content

 • You need to be able to restart after a crash without causing bugs or duplicating work

-If your task is "run five queued jobs in order and bail on the first failure," Laravel's job chain is a better fit.
-Durable Workflow is for the cases where the next step depends on an external event, a wait, or a decision that can't be decided up front.
+If your task is "run five queued jobs in order and bail on the first failure," a job chain is usually a better fit.
+Durable Workflow is for cases where the next step depends on an external event, a wait, or a decision that cannot be known up front.

-The fastest way to see Durable Workflow run end to end is the Sample App.
-It is a runnable Laravel 13 application with one workflow per pattern surface (deterministic chains, elapsed-time measurement, microservice coordination, browser automation, webhook-started workflows, AI activity loops, and a signal-driven travel-agent saga), each wired into both an artisan command and the MCP server.
-Clone it, run one command, and watch the run land in Waterline.
-When you are ready to write your own pattern, the Contribute a Sample guide walks through the full submission flow.
+The Sample App is a runnable embedded Laravel 13 application with one workflow per pattern surface, each wired into both an Artisan command and the MCP server.
+It is the best way to explore the Laravel-native path and watch runs land in Waterline.
+When you are ready to write your own pattern, the Contribute a Sample guide covers the submission flow.